 Entrances and exits define different stages in a family’s life.
 Examples of these include marriage, births, retirements, beginning Kindergarten, graduations and a child exiting the family home.
 According to Dr Copeland, apart from the physical changes within the family, beneath the surface there are other changes occurring with boundaries, the family sub-systems and the roles.
 This takes quite an adjustment on everyone’s part.

 The boundary around the family has grown smaller because one member of the family has stepped outside.
 Other siblings may find they have less freedom because they become the centre of attention (some may love that attention!).
 This contracted boundary will have to extend again when the Boarder comes home for the holidays and in some cases, the boundary is made thicker because time as a family unit is limited so every second of family-time is guarded and treasured.
 The family dynamics change.

 The family sub-systems change when a child heads off to Boarding School.
 Friends of mine have a son and a daughter.
-With the departure of their son, suddenly Dad lost his sporting buddy, the sister lost her brother who made the whole family laugh and the Mum lost Mr Reliable, the son who could hang a painting or open that pesky lid on the jam jar when her husband was travelling for work.
+With the departure of their son, suddenly Dad lost his sporting buddy, the sister lost her brother who made the whole family laugh and the Mum lost Mr Reliable, the son who could hang a painting or open that pesky lid on the jam jar.
 The family dynamics change.

 If you know a family that has a child (or children) who has recently exited the family home for a new & exciting life at Boarding School, please support these families by acknowledging how flexible and how adaptable they have to be and consider the strengths that come from being able to work through the challenges of transition and adapting to new family dynamics.*